Bankola Area: Subsidence

 Traditionally many underground collieries have left a void after taking out the coal.
 As a result, almost all areas are facing subsidence.
 As per CMPDIL, there were 12 points of subsidence in the Bankola Area involving 538.00 hectares of land.

 Migrants

 Prior to the advent of coal mining, the entire region was a low-productive rice crop area in what was once a part of the Jungle Mahals.
 The ownership of land had passed on from local adivasis to agricultural castes before mining started.
 However, the Santhals and the Bauris, referred to by the colonial administrators as "traditional coal cutters of Raniganj" remained attached to their lost land and left the mines for agricultural related work, which also was more remunerative.
 It forced the mine-owners to bring in outside labour, mostly from Bihar, Odisha and Uttar Pradesh.
 In time the migrants dominated the mining and industrial scenario.
 The pauperization and alienation of the adivasis have been major points of social concern.

 Transport

 The Andal-Sainthia branch line passes through the Bankola Area.

 Healthcare

-Bankola Area Hospital functions with 50 beds.
+Bankola Area Hospital has 50 beds.